 - K

 - Nut factor (torque coefficient, dimensionless) — accounts for thread friction, contact geometry, and surface finish.
-Typical values: 0.15–0.20 (lubricated), 0.20–0.25 (dry/clean).
-This tool uses K = 0.20 for all materials.
+This tool uses K = 0.20 as the default (dry, unlubricated contact baseline).
+You can override K at the engagement step to reflect lubrication, coatings, or a measured value.

 - d